rorihara/Keplerian_Mask_Generator/README.md

 python make_KeplerianMask.py
 ```

+## Input Parameters
+You need to set several input parameters at the beginning of the script.

+- `pd`: Path to the parent directory
+- `cf`: Convolution factor
+- `savefits`: Whether to save the FITS file or not
+- `slice_data`: Whether to slice the data or not (if savefits is False)
+- `same_upperlower`: Whether to use the same upper and lower surface or not
+- `make_animation`: Whether to make an animation or not (if savefits is False)
+- `animation_velocityrange`: Velocity range (km/s) for the animation

 ## Output

 - If savefits is True, the generated mask will be saved as a FITS file.